Lax-Phillips orbit counting in higher rank: Introduction

 where $\G_H:=\G\cap H$ is the stabilizer of $o$ in $\G$; the assumed discreteness of the orbit $\cO$ implies that $\G_H$ is a lattice in $H$.
 Then $F_T(e)$ is exactly the count $N_\G(T)$.
 To approximate $N_\G(T)$, we smooth $F_T(e)$ as follows.
 Noting that $F_T$ takes values in $\G\bk G/K$, we fix a bump function $\Psi$ on $\G\bk G /K$; then $F_T(e)$ is approximated by

 Unfolding, and writing an Iwasawa-type decomposition $G=HAK$, leads to:

 The bracketed term is the expansion by $a\in A$ of the finite $H$-volume quotient $\G_H\bk H$, and is typically analyzed by a second smoothing process, namely, thickening and applying a wavefront-type lemma.
-There is significant loss in this analysis from this second smoothing, and this is what we are able to avoid here.
+There is significant loss in this analysis from this second smoothing.
+That is, this approach involves smoothing in twice as many directions.
+Herein, we avoid this second smoothing.

 Our method is based on a technique using abstract spectral theory.
 In our application, the bracketed function, extended to $G$, that is, the map